Added Support Allows Seniors to BLOSSOM

 Posted

-Better Living by Overcoming Safely and Securely the Obstacles of declining Memory
+Better Living by Overcoming Safely and Securely the Obstacles of Memory

 For those experiencing cognitive decline, living in an inclusive environment is important to their quality of life.
 By maximizing care, support, health, and well-being, a sense of normalcy is created, and the person feels valued as an individual.

-“When we create a safe, secure, and supportive home, it gives individuals with cognitive impairment the opportunity to thrive and grow”, says Goodman.
+“When we create a safe, secure, and supportive home, it gives people experiencing cognitive impairment the opportunity to thrive and grow”, says Goodman.

-She explains that “as residents age, we are seeing the impact of memory decline in many different ways.
-We introduced the BLOSSOM curriculum as the next step in our commitment to encourage an inclusive community – one in which we focus on each individual as a complete person.”
+She explains that “as residents age, we see the impact of memory decline in many different ways.
+Our BLOSSOM curriculum was created and introduced as the next step in our commitment to encourage an inclusive community – one in which we focus on each individual as a complete person.”

-Shaftesbury Park Retirement Residence in Winnipeg, MB launched BLOSSOM on July 1st and the excitement was immediate as the program filled up.
+Shaftesbury Park in Winnipeg, MB was the first retirement residence to launched BLOSSOM on July 1st, 2021, and the excitement was immediate.

-“The peace of mind that their mom or dad is not isolated all day really brings them joy.
-Family members love hearing what their loved ones was up to every day,” says Atkinson.
+According to Cheryl Holmes, Senior Executive Director at the retirement home in Winnipeg, families with loved ones in the curriculum call it a blessing.
+“The peace of mind that their mom or dad is not isolated all day really brings them joy -and family members love hearing what their loved one is up to every day,” says Holmes.

 How To Help Someone with Memory Loss